frostyjflakes/ecommerce-pattern-library/patterns/buttons/README.md

-The buttons use our primary colour to draw attention and stand out.
-Each button has a specific purpose:
+The buttons use our accent red colour to create contrast between the black and white images and the coloured elements.
-- The regular buttons are for cards, forms and where the background is a light colour
+- The standard buttons are for banners, cards, forms and pages and where the background is a dark colour
-- The light buttons are for dark background areas
+- The light buttons are for light background areas
-- The ghost buttons should be used exclusively on banners where the background is an image
+- The ghost buttons shouldn't be used on banners where the background is an image

-Feel free to mix them with the 'font-size' classes to make different sizes of buttons.
+- The no buttons are for actions like cancel
+- The yes buttons are for actions like next and submit